 In practice, corporate synergy—and especially financial synergy, which is when two companies merge finances—is hard to achieve.
 Integrating two businesses and the entirety of what those businesses represent—including finances, employees, products, culture, and practices—takes a lot of time and effort.
 Without the right change management process, the M&A process can fall short of its intended benefits.
 This is called negative synergy.

 The hype for corporate synergy in relation to mergers and acquisitions—combined with the potential negative effects when combined action didn’t work out—contributed to the modern-day association with synergy as a buzzword.Read: What is change management?
 6 steps to build a successful change management process

 At its core, synergy describes a way to work together to produce great results.
 Though this term was co-opted by corporate executives, it doesn’t refer to mergers and acquisitions as a rule.
 After all, the term comes from ancient Greek and was used in practice as early as the 1600s.

 Team synergy takes the idea that the whole is greater than the sum of its parts and applies it to teamwork.
 This positive synergy enables team members to be their full selves at work—with their unique life experiences, perspectives, talents, and communication styles.
 In fact, each individual’s unique perspective is exactly what enables a team to get their best work done.
-By leaning into each team member’s strengths—while also giving them opportunities to learn from one another—your team can achieve much more together than they would be able to do on their own.Collaborate in Asana for free
+By leaning into each team member’s strengths—while also giving them opportunities to learn from one another—your team can achieve much more together than they would be able to do on their own.Improve team collaboration with Asana